ellieeadington/sei66-project01/readme.md

 }

 ```
-### Updated round popup info to tell user how many guesses it took for them to guess the word correctly by creating a new 'guess' variable, and adding 1 with every click.
+### Updated round popup info

+> I updated the popup to tell user how many guesses it took for them to guess the word correctly by creating a new 'guess' variable, and adding 1 with every click.
+I also updated the css so it was centered correctly.
-### Stored datetime, player score and computer score in local storage

-### Ran this function whenever game was over
+### Local storage

+> Next I worked on logging the game number, player score and computer score at the end of the game in local storage.
+I tested it by getting the items and checking that they were pulling correctly into my document.
+I added this as a nested function within my gameOver() function, so that it would run whenever the game ended.

-### created seperate js file to link to homepage to avoid it running when on home (i think);
+> I then created a separate js file to link to the homepage, to avoid the main js file running when on home, as well as updating my scripts to include 'defer'.

-### created a scoreboard on my homepage
+### Scoreboard on my homepage

-### Spent ages trying to work out how to transform the resulting strings into arrays, created functions in this separate js file to do so by grabbing data from localStorage and transforming it
+> I spent a while trying to work out how to transform the resulting strings into arrays, created functions in this separate js file to do so by grabbing data from localStorage and transforming it.
+As the data were in three string formats, I worked on transforming them into arrays so that I could display them correctly in my homepage.

-### got it to work, created a score board which holds up to 10 scores in highest score order (want to also sort by date second, will see if I can do that)
+> I then used a grid layout to create my score board which holds up to 10 scores in highest score order (want to also sort by date second, will see if I can do that).

-### TO DO
+### Bug checking

-> check for bugs & fix (e.g. where to statements in functions need to be rearranged etc)

-> check user stories & update

-> update readme file

-> try streamline code if you have time

-> work on the css if have time

-> check if the scripts run when they shouldnt

-#### reordered newRound() function so that new game info and word generation would occur after player clicks continue
+> I checked for bugs by playing the game, and noticed that my checkRoundStatus() function needed rearranging, so that the game info did not update and a new word would not be generated until the player pressed continue.

-#### struggling to parse my date time string into a datetime value so cannot sort scores by date too :(

-### tidied up functions in home.js  and checked for bugs, think we all good

-### added defer to my script in html files so script executes after the page has loaded

-### made css on main game responsive

-### NEED TO MAKE POPUP ALWAYS ALIGNED CENTRE!!!!!!
+### Displaying datetime played in Scoreboard rather than game number

+> I struggled with this initially, but was able to replace game number with the datetime and added this new code into my functions where applicable.
+As the dates were in string format, I had to create a logic to be able to split the strings where I wanted them to be split, and then create an array of objects for my datetimes, player scores and computer scores to be able to iterate through them and display the correct info side by side in the scoreboard.
+I also created a function to sort the data by highest player score.
+I was struggling to parse the datetimes back into valid dates, and so was unable to sort the highest scores by most recent datetime.

+### Tidying up my code

+> I tidied up my code so that it was well structured and removed any code that was no longer needed.

+### Responsive CSS

+> I then worked on using media queries to ensure that my game was responsive and could be played on a smaller screen.